garethjmsaunders/digital-code-style-guide/javascript.md

 # JavaScript style guide

-version 0.5.2
+version 0.6.0
-Last updated: Monday 18 July 2016
+Last updated: Tuesday 19 July 2016

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in [RFC 2119: Key words for use in RFCs to indicate requirement levels](https://www.ietf.org/rfc/rfc2119.txt).